ozbillwang/rancher-in-kind/README.md

 This repo is used to create rancher and add a kubernetes cluster with kind (kubernetes in docker) in Rancher.

+### Prerequisite

+Make sure you have installed Kind (kubernetes in docker) locally.

+The installation instruction is here: https://kind.sigs.k8s.io/docs/user/quick-start/

 ### Get help

 ```